Least squares after model selection in high-dimensional sparse models: Introduction

-In this paper we derive theoretical properties of post-model selection estimators which apply ordinary least squares ({ols}) to the model selected by first-step penalized estimators, typically {lasso}.
-It is well known that {lasso} can estimate the mean regression function at nearly the oracle rate, and hence is hard to improve upon.
-We show that {ols} post {lasso} can perform at least as well as {lasso} in terms of the rate of convergence, and has the advantage of a smaller bias.
-This nice performance occurs even if the {lasso}-based model selection ``fails" in the sense of missing some components of the ``true" regression model.
-Here by the ``true" model we mean the best $s$-dimensional approximation to the regression function chosen by the oracle.
-The intuition for this result is that {lasso}-based model selection omits only those components with relatively small coefficients.
-Furthermore, {ols} post {lasso} can perform strictly better than {lasso}, in the sense of a strictly faster rate of convergence, if the {lasso}-based model correctly includes all components of the ``true" model as a subset and is sufficiently sparse.
-Of course, in the extreme case, when {lasso} perfectly selects the ``true" model, the {ols} post {lasso} estimator becomes the oracle estimator.
+In this article we derive theoretical properties of post-model selection estimators that apply ordinary least squares ({OLS}) to the model selected by first-step penalized estimators, typically {Lasso}.
+It is well known that {Lasso} can estimate the mean regression function at nearly the oracle rate, and thus is hard to improve on.
+We show that {OLS} post-{Lasso} can perform at least as well as {Lasso} in terms of the rate of convergence, and has the advantage of a smaller bias.
+This nice performance occurs even if the {Lasso}-based model selection ``fails'' in the sense of missing some components of the ``true'' regression model.
+(By the ``true'' model, we mean the best $s$-dimensional approximation to the regression function chosen by the oracle.)
+The intuition for this result is that {Lasso}-based model selection omits only those components with relatively small coefficients.
+Furthermore, {OLS} post-{Lasso} can perform better than {Lasso} in the sense of a strictly faster rate of convergence, if the {Lasso}-based model correctly includes all components of the ``true'' model as a subset and is sufficiently sparse.
+Of course, in the extreme case, when {Lasso} perfectly selects the ``true'' model, the {OLS} post-{Lasso} estimator becomes the oracle estimator.

-Importantly, our rate analysis is not limited to the {lasso} estimator in the first step, but applies to a wide variety of other first-step estimators, including, for example, thresholded {lasso}, the Dantzig selector, and their various modifications.
-We give generic rate results that cover any first-step estimator for which a rate and a sparsity bound are available.
-We also give a generic result on using thresholded {lasso} as the first-step estimator, where thresholding can be performed by a traditional thresholding scheme ({t-}{lasso}) or by a new fitness-thresholding scheme we introduce in the paper ({fit}-{lasso}).
-The new thresholding scheme induces maximal sparsity subject to maintaining a certain goodness-of-fit in the sample, and is completely data-driven.
-We show that {ols} post {fit}-{lasso} estimator performs at least as well as the {lasso} estimator, but can be strictly better under good model selection properties.
+Importantly, our rate analysis is not limited to the {Lasso} estimator in the first step, but applies to a wide variety of other first-step estimators, including, for example, thresholded {Lasso}, the Dantzig selector, and their various modifications.
+We provide generic rate results that cover any first-step estimator for which a rate and a sparsity bound are available.
+We also present a generic result from using thresholded {Lasso} as the first-step estimator, where thresholding can be performed by a traditional thresholding scheme ({t-}{Lasso}) or by a new fitness-thresholding scheme that we introduce here ({fit}-{Lasso}).
+The new thresholding scheme induces additional sparsity subject to maintaining a certain goodness of fit in the sample and is completely data-driven.
+We show that {OLS} post-{fit} {Lasso} estimator performs at least as well as the {Lasso} estimator, but can be strictly better under good model selection properties.